OuachitaHillsMinistries/oh-theme/README.md

 ## Setting Up Sass Compilation in PhpStorm

 These instructions are only for the purpose of setting up your development environment.
 When pushing to production, `style.scss` is automatically compiled with the help of a GIT hook.
+All `.css` files are ignored in `.gitignore`.

 ### Mac OS X 10.6.8